Frequently Asked Questions

 We cannot accept applications submitted to us by email.

 After the application deadline all applications will be reviewed and shortlisted by an Admission Committee consisting of scientists from all IMPRS partner institutions.
-Selected candidates will be invited to participate in a workshop in Hamburg in April 2017, where they will also have the chance to meet individual supervisors.
+Every year, selected candidates will be invited to participate in a workshop in Hamburg in April, where they will also have the chance to meet individual supervisors.
 Travel and accommodation costs for the workshop are covered by the IMPRS.
 As a final step, the IMPRS Executive Board will decide on the acceptance into the IMPRS for candidates who have received an offer of supervision.